-Source: Section Q, page 116, Form D.1
+Source: Section Q, page 114, Form D.1

-In Section Q, Form D.1, the applicant provides the assumptions and methodology used to project utilization, which is summarized below.
+In Section Q, Form D.1, the applicant provides the assumption and methodology used to project utilization, which is summarized below.

-- The applicant states that to develop its projected utilization, it analyzed its actual historical data for the opening and initial operation of its Waltonwood facilities in the highly populated counties of Wake and Mecklenburg. - The applicant states that to develop its projections, the applicant next used its historical data to project occupancy for Years One and Two. - The applicant states that to determine a reasonable Year Three utilization target for its proposed facility, the applicant examined the historical patient data for its two existing facilities in Mecklenburg County.
-Both facilities include a Special Care Unit. - The applicant relied on average length of stay for its two existing facilities in Mecklenburg County. - The applicant states that the applicant combined its Year One and Two projections with the projection for Year Three representing the ongoing experience at the facility moving forward.
+- The applicant stated that to develop its projected utilization, it analyzed its actual historical data for the opening and initial operation of its Waltonwood facilities in the highly populated counties of Wake and Mecklenburg. - The applicant states to develop its projections, it next used its historical occupancy rates from one of its ACH facilities in Wake County and one of its facilities in Mecklenburg County to project occupancy for Years One and Two.
+In addition, the applicant considered its experience in opening its ACH in Cary. - The applicant states that to determine a reasonable Year Three utilization target for its proposed facility, it examined the historical patient data for its two existing facilities in Wake County.
+Both facilities include a Special Care Unit. - The applicant relied on average length of stay for its two existing facilities in Wake County. - The applicant states that it combined its Years One and Two projections with the projection for Year Three representing the ongoing experience at the facility moving forward.